dgmouris/zero_to_api/README.md

 - Feel free to use this, I hope it was helpful.
 - If you liked this talk/tutorial and you want to help me, star the repo, and if you're a connection on linkedin endorse me for python.

+## Success, Congratulations you're awesome!
-- Success you've reated your first app so now go conquer the world!
+- you've reated your first app so now go conquer the world!
 Apps, Websites, IOT, and what ever else you want to do!